 If I learn something enjoyable to me – then I feel light and not tired, passionate about it, and though there may be frustrating moments (like in any learning curve), my motivation is innate and doesn’t need any external stimulus.

 To sum it up, here are some points to think about:

 - You should decide what information is relevant to you.

 - Others might give you information to remember your inner knowledge, but if it didn’t strike a chord with you, let it pass.
-Don’t feel guilty – not every information is necessary or even relevant for everyone.
+Don’t feel guilty – not every information is necessary or even relevant to everyone.

-- Know that you should increase your levels of joy, love and harmony through the unwrapping of your own mind.
+- Know that you should increase your levels of joy, love, and harmony through the unwrapping of your own mind.

 - You are the one to create your awareness of things – take responsibility and don’t give it to others.